andrea-catalina-fdz/andrea-catalina-fdz/README.md

 - 🔭 &nbsp;I'm a 20 years old Data Arcitect currently working for Teleperformance responsible for Quality Section at Ibero Latam region.
 - 🌱 &nbsp;Learning about data structures and advanced algorithms applied to AI and ML.
 - 😄 &nbsp;Pronouns: she/her.
-- 🚫 &nbsp;NOTE: This is a private repository.
-NO EXTERNAL PEOPLE WILL BE ALLOWED.
-- ⚡ &nbsp;Fun fact: I'm a hug cinema fan.

 ### 🛠💻 &nbsp;My Technical Skills